wol-soft/php-json-schema-model-generator/docs/source/complexTypes/enum.rst

         }
     }

-Generated interface (no typehints are generated as it's an untyped enum):
+Generated interface (no typehints are generated as it's a mixed untyped enum.
+If all values in the untyped enum are of the same type [eg. only strings] the generated interface will contain type hinting):

 .. code-block:: php